clockworklabs/SpacetimeDB/docs/docs/unity/part-1.md

 ![UnityHub-NewProject](/images/unity-tutorial/UnityHub-NewProject.JPG)

+**⚠️ Important: Ensure `3D (URP)` is selected** to properly render the materials in the scene!

 For Project Name use `client`.
 For Project Location make sure that you use your `SpacetimeDBUnityTutorial` directory.
 This is the directory that we created in a previous step.

-**Important: Ensure that you have selected the 3D (URP) template for this project.** If you forget to do this then Unity won't be able to properly render the materials in the scene!

 ![UnityHub-3DURP](/images/unity-tutorial/UnityHub-3DURP.JPG)